How to roll polyurethane without bubbles

-They come in a wide range of sizes as they match various projects, from small to big projects.
+They come in a wide range of sizes as they match various small and big projects.

 What causes bubbles

 When you want to take your juice, it is thicker at the bottom hence the need to shake first.
 The polyurethane mixture comes in that form before use since it has been in the shop for a while after production.

 The first thing you might think of as a user is to shake the gallon for a well-mixed chemical.
 You are allowed to shake spray paint, not water-based polyurethane.
 Shaking is not permitted on woodworking or painting products.